zegohome/node-sodium-linux/README.md

 You shoudld also review the unit tests as most of the high level API is "documented" there.
 Don't forget to check out the examples as well.

+The low level `libsodium` API documentation is now complete.
+All ported functions have been documented in [low-level-api.md](./docs/low-level-api.md) with code examples.

+Please be patient as I document the rest of the APIs, or better still help out :)

 # Lib Sodium Documentation
-Lib Sodium is somewhat documented [here](http://mob5.host.cs.st-andrews.ac.uk/html/).
+Lib Sodium is documented [here](http://doc.libsodium.org/).
 Node-Sodium follows the same structure and I will keep documenting it as fast as possible.

 # Install

-Tested on Mac and Linux
+Tested on Mac, Linux and IllumOS Systems

     npm install sodium

 node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are `npm install sodium` will fail.

-# Manual Install
+# Manual Build
-Clone this git repository, and change to the local directory where you ran git clone to,

-    npm install

-This will pull lib sodium from github and compile it by running the following commands

-    cd libsodium
-    ./autogen
-    ./configure
-    make

-Followed by

-    cd ..
-    npm build .
+    node-gyp build
-    npm install

-If you get an `autogen.sh` error similar to this

-    ./autogen.sh: line 13: libtoolize: command not found

-You'll need to install libtool and automake in your platform.
-For Mac OSX you can use [Homebrew](http://brew.sh)

-    brew install libtool automake

-Then repeat the steps from `./autogen.sh`

 # Code Samples
 Please check the fully documented code samples in `test/test_sodium.js`.